QuiltMC/rfcs/0002-quilt.mod.json.md

 |--------|----------|
 | Object | False    |

-A collection of `key: value` pairs denoting various contact information for the people behind this mod.
+A collection of `key: value` pairs denoting various contact information for the people behind this mod, with all values being strings.
 The following keys are officially defined, though mods can provide as many additional values as they wish:
 * email — Valid e-mail address for the organization/developers
 * homepage — Valid HTTP/HTTPS address for the project or the organization/developers behind it
 * issues — Valid HTTP/HTTPS address for the project issue tracker